 It is usually a good idea to pay down debt and close the account, whether it is a credit card, furniture account, or local store account.
 However, as we mentioned earlier about keeping your debt as is until the mortgage closes, the same applies here.

 Closing out a credit card, for example, can lower your credit score.
 One factor of a credit score is the ability to quickly borrow money, also called capacity.
 If you have a credit card with an available spending limit of $1,000 and only a balance of $100, that means you have the capacity to borrow $900 in the event of an emergency.

 However, if you pay off that card and close the account, you then lose the capacity.
 The capacity reduction can hurt your credit score.

 The bottom line, leave all accounts open for the time being.

 Do NOT Agree to Co-Sign on a New Loan

 Earlier it was mentioned that new borrowers should avoid any new debt, especially in the form of buying a new car.
-This is also true for other new debt such as new credit cards, new furniture accounts or an unsecured loan.
+This is also true for other new debts such as new credit cards, new furniture accounts, or an unsecured loan.
 This is especially true for being a co-signor on a loan.